Prithvish04/prithvish04.github.io/_pages/projects.md

               <b>Prithvish V N</b>,
             <br>
               <details>
               Effective network planning is essential to cope with the increasing number of mobile broadband data subscribers and bandwidth-intensive services competing for limited radio resources.
-Operators have met this challenge by increasing capacity with new radio spectrum, adding multi-antenna techniques and implementing more efficient modulation and coding schemes.
-However, these measures alone are insufficient in the most crowded environments and at cell edges where performance can significantly degrade.
-Operators are also adding small cells and tightly-integrating these with their macro networks to spread traffic loads, widely maintain performance and service quality while reusing spectrum most efficiently.
-One way to expand an existing macro-network, while maintaining it as a homogeneous network, is to “densify” it by adding more sectors per eNB or deploying more macro-eNBs.
-However, reducing the site-to-site distance in the macro-network can only be pursued to a certain extent because finding new macro-sites becomes increasingly difficult and can be expensive, especially in city centres.
-An alternative is to introduce small cells through the addition of low-power base stations (eNBs, HeNBs or Relay Nodes (RNs)) or Remote Radio Heads (RRH) to existing macro-eNBs.
-Site acquisition is easier and cheaper with this equipment which is also correspondingly smaller.
-Small cells are primarily added to increase capacity in hot spots with high user demand and to fill in areas not covered by the macro network – both outdoors and indoors.
-They also improve network performance and service quality by offloading from the large macro-cells.
-Further the authors propose and solve the issues of HETNETS in LTE Networks where Small cells are placed closed to each other and randomly scattered.
-In this paper proposal, has been made of a unique effective solution to solve such problems. we shall be using geometrical partitioning and combining techniques to increase density over the network and solve the issue of randomly placed cells and further apply game theoretic approaches to get efficient outputs over user mobile handoff
+Operators have met this challenge by increasing capacity with new radio spectrum,adding multi-antenna techniques and implementing more efficient modulation and codingschemes.
+However, these measures alone are insufficient in the most crowded environmentsand at cell edges where performance can significantly degrade.
+Operators are also addingsmall cells and tightly-integrating these with their macro networks to spread traffic loads,widely maintain performance and service quality while reusing spectrum most efficiently.One way to expand an existing macro-network, while maintaining it as a homogeneousnetwork, is to “densify” it by adding more sectors per eNB or deploying more macro-eNBs.However, reducing the site-to-site distance in the macro-network can only be pursued to acertain extent because finding new macro-sites becomes increasingly difficult and can beexpensive, especially in city centres.
+An alternative is to introduce small cells through theaddition of low-power base stations (eNBs, HeNBs or Relay Nodes (RNs)) or Remote RadioHeads (RRH) to existing macro-eNBs.
+Site acquisition is easier and cheaper with thisequipment which is also correspondingly smaller.
+Small cells are primarily added to increasecapacity in hot spots with high user demand and to fill in areas not covered by the macronetwork – both outdoors and indoors.
+They also improve network performance and servicequality by offloading from the large macro-cells.
+Further the authors propose and solve theissues of HETNETS in LTE Networks where Small cells are placed closed to each other andrandomly scattered.
+In this paper proposal, has been made of a unique effective solution tosolve such problems. we shall be using geometrical partitioning and combining techniques toincrease density over the network and solve the issue of randomly placed cells and furtherapply game theoretic approaches to get efficient outputs over user mobile handoff
                 </p>
               </details>
           </p>